Only a few days until my family arrives in London, and I have to say that my decorating/re-decorating has reached a slight fever pitch!

 I'll show you both of these in action below.
 They are so great together.

-Woven Fabric Scrap Wall Art 1 2 First up, make t-shirt yarn for your loom's warp, which is the vertical strings that you will be the base of your weaving.
+First up, make t-shirt yarn for your loom's warp, which is the vertical strings that you will be the base of your weaving.

 Next, get/make a loom.
 I have an adjustable loom but even in the largest setting it was smaller than what I was looking for, so I took a took a long canvas frame that was hanging in our living room, flipped it to the back and hammered nails 1/2" apart along the top edges, and used it as my loom.
 Even with slightly crooked nails it worked perfectly.